-• Move throttle control (D) between half and full speed (fast) position.
+• Move throttle control (D) to slow position.

-NOTE: Failure to move throttle control between half and full speed (fast) position, before stopping may cause engine to "backfire".
+NOTE: Failure to move throttle control to slow position and allowing engine to idle before stopping may cause engine to "backfire".

 - Turn ignition key (F) to "STOP" position and remove key.
 Always remove key when leaving tractor to prevent unauthorized use. - Never use the choke to stop the engine.